i2bc/RNAreg_AbiF_CDiff/README.md

 ### Similarity search of the AbiF-like system

 The AbiF-like system identified in the *C. difficile* hypervirulent ribotype 027 strain were searched in an in-house database of 47545 completely sequences genomes (chromosome level assembly, November 2023) both from Refseq and Genbank databases with PSI-BLAST (2.16.1 version).
 It was run against COG, CD and PFAM profiles from CDD database (E-value=1e-4), other parameters were default.
-The resulting table `distribution_abiF.csv` (see [Dataset](#dataset) section) contains the number of valid hits by genomes.
+The resulting table `distribution_abiF.csv` (see [Datasets](#datasets) section) contains the number of valid hits by genomes.
-The genomic context of the resulting hits including 5 proteins upstream and downstream from the location of the AbiF-like system where extracted and can be found in the corresponding 10 separate files (see [Dataset](#dataset) section)
+The genomic context of the resulting hits including 5 proteins upstream and downstream from the location of the AbiF-like system where extracted and can be found in the corresponding 10 separate files (see [Datasets](#datasets) section)

 ### AbiF-like system representation in the bacterial species tree (figure)